gopiashokan/Retail-Sales-Analysis-and-Forecast-using-Machine-Learning/README.md

 - Utilizing SQL queries, we seamlessly access the required data from the database, facilitating efficient retrieval and analysis of pertinent information.

 **Top Sales**:
-- Explore the Top Stores option discover the top 10 stores based on weekly sales, with the flexibility to select a specific date and either an overall or department-specific view.
+- Explore the Top Stores option to discover the top 10 stores based on weekly sales, with the flexibility to select a specific date and either an overall or department-specific view.
 - Additionally, the Top Departments option reveals the top 10 departments by weekly sales, allowing users to customize their analysis by choosing a date and either an overall or store-specific perspective.
 - These features offer a dynamic way to gain insights into the highest-performing stores and departments under various criteria.